Lulu Schwartz: Career

-After college, Schwartz became a member of the Sailors' Union of the Pacific and co-founded a small semi-Trotskyist group FOCUS.
+After college, Schwartz became a member of the Sailors' Union of the Pacific and co-founded a small Anarcho-Communist group FOCUS.
 The San Francisco Bay Guardian wrote of Schwartz in 1989: "As he himself readily admits, Schwartz has made a lot of enemies over the years as he performed a series of dizzying ideological leaps: from the Industrial Workers of the World to meeting with Oliver North and the Outreach Group on Central America in the basement of the White House, from minuscule Trotskyist sects meeting in North Beach cafes to serving as a U.S. press representative for a Contra leader.

 In the 1990s, Schwartz spent a decade as a staff writer for the San Francisco Chronicle and was a member of the local trade union at the Chronicle, a branch of the Newspaper Guild.
 At the end of 1997, Schwartz converted to Islam.
 In 1999, she left the Chronicle and moved to Sarajevo, Bosnia and Herzegovina, living there for the next 18 months.
 During the NATO bombing of Serbia in 1999, she published a piece in the Chronicle accusing the Serbs of countless crimes while absolving the Albanian population of Kosovo and the KLA of all responsibility regarding their involvement in the Kosovo War and brushing all Serb arguments as mere propaganda.
 The article was criticized by journalist Robert W. Merry for being tendentiously biased and highly inaccurate.

 While in Bosnia, Schwartz published the pro-Albanian book Kosovo: Background to a War.
 It was criticized by historian Robert C. Austin for weak and polemical writing and for being "decidedly biased in favour of the Albanian community in Kosovo", who concluded that "When he is attempting to be an historian, Schwartz is at his worst".
 Schwartz also supported the Iraq War in 2003.

 On March 25, 2005, Schwartz launched the Center for Islamic Pluralism.
 The center is a nonprofit organization based in Washington, D.C., with Schwartz as executive director.

 In 2020, under the name Stephen (Lulu) Schwartz, Schwartz ran for the San Francisco Board of Supervisors in District 3.
 She came in fourth, with 1,374 votes (4.82 percent of the vote).
 The winner was Aaron Peskin.